-FMB residents can pick up mail in Fort Myers Beach temporary Post Office located next to pre hurricane destroyed office.
+FMB residents can pick up mail in the Fort Myers Beach temporary Post Office located next to the pre hurricane destroyed office.
 Property owners can also request that mail be delivered to their addresses now.

 Hours of operation are Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Mail and package pickup, as well as Post Office Box service, will also be available on Saturday from 8:30 to 4:30 p.m.
 Post Office Box customers who had a box at the original Post Office can pick up their new key by showing a photo ID during retail hours.
 Their Post Office Box numbers will remain the same.
 As a reminder, customers must show a picture ID when picking up mail and packages.

 MOBILE CRISIS RESPONSE TEAM

 The Center for Progress and Excellence’s Mobile Crisis Response Team (MCRT) has resources available for anyone experiencing a mental health crisis.
 Call 844-395-4432 to connect with a mental health professional who can assist you during this time of recovery.